 Pelvic Health Physiotherapy

-The pelvic floor is a group of muscles and connective tissues located at the bottom of your pelvis (between your tailbone at the back, pubic bone at the front, and between the bones that you sit on from side-to-side).
+What Is the Pelvic Floor and What Does It Do?The pelvic floor is a group of muscles and connective tissues located at the bottom of your pelvis, just between your tailbone and pubic bone, and between the bones that you sit on.

-- Sphincteric – to avoid leaking urine and stool
+- Avoids leaking urine and stool

-- Support for your internal organs
+- Supports your internal organs

-- Sexual function
+- Improves sexual function

 - Plays a vital role in your core function

-We work with both male and female clients experiencing:
+Who Can Benefit From Pelvic Health Physiotherapy?We work with both male and female clients who might be experiencing:

 - Incontinence (leaking urine and stool)

-- Pelvic Organ Prolapse (sensations of “pressure” or “heaviness”)
+- Pelvic Organ Prolapse (sensations of ‘pressure’ or ‘heaviness’)

-- Dyspareunia (Painful Intercourse)
+- Dyspareunia (painful Intercourse)

 - Post-operative management (post-prostatectomy, prolapse repair, etc.)

-- Chronic Constipation
+- Chronic constipation

-- Chronic Non-bacterial Prostatitis
+- Chronic Nonbacterial Prostatitis

-What can I expect in an assessment/treatment session?
+What Can I Expect in an Assessment/Treatment Session?

-TreatmentTreatment can include education inclusive of pain education, manual therapy, individualized exercises, and connective/soft tissue release techniques.
-Internal treatment techniques are often performed during follow-up appointments with your consent.
-By performing internal treatment techniques, your pelvic health physiotherapist can provide more accurate feedback to ensure you are using the optimal technique during exercises targeting relaxation or strengthening of the pelvic floor muscles.
+TreatmentTreatment can include education, manual therapy, individualized exercises, and connective/soft tissue release techniques.
+Internal treatment techniques are only performed with your consent during follow-up appointments.
+By performing internal treatment techniques, your pelvic health physiotherapist can provide more accurate feedback to ensure you are using the optimal technique during exercises to achieve relaxation or strengthening of the pelvic floor muscles.

-Research & Pelvic Health Physiotherapy
+Research and Pelvic Floor Physiotherapy

 Dumoulin C, Cacciari LP, Hay‐Smith EJ.
-Pelvic floor muscle training versus no treatment, or inactive control treatments, for urinary incontinence in women.
+Pelvic floor muscle training versus no treatment or inactive control treatments, for urinary incontinence in women.
 Cochrane database of systematic reviews.
 2018(10).